Animal Care Specialist

 - Aflac eligibility for all employees

-- Pickup shifts for extra income, bonus holiday pay for hourly staff
+- Pickup shifts and on-call for extra income

 - Discounted bulk purchasing for animal supplies